talonhub/community/README.md

 After that, explore using ordinal repetition for easily repeating a command without pausing (e.g., saying `go up fifth` will go up five lines), window switching (`focus chrome`), and moving around in your text editor of choice.

-If you use vim, just start with the numbers and alphabet, otherwise look at generic_editor.talon as well at jetbrains, vscode, and any other integrations.
+If you use vim, just start with the numbers and alphabe,t otherwise look at generic_editor.talon as well at jetbrains, vscode, and any other integrations.

 ###  Alphabet
 The alphabet is defined here